iamdcj/javascripts/core/scope/closure/README.md

 # Closure

-**A closure is a function which can access its lexical scope when invoked outside of its lexical environment.** In other words if you call a function outside of its original 'scope', it can still access variables from that original scope.
+**A closure is a function which can access its lexical scope even when invoked outside of its lexical environment.** In other words if you call a function outside of its original 'scope', it can still access variables from that original scope.

 Closure is a result of two language features; **first-class functions** and **lexical scoping**.
 Any applications written using a language which supports **first-class functions** and **lexical scoping** will most likely utilise closures somewhere in the source code.